 Stable Cottage, set in Herefordshire’s glorious Golden Valley, is a stunningly beautiful, immaculately converted 19th-century stable block just ten minutes’ drive from the ‘book town’, Hay-on-Wye.
 Lovely walks, great dining-out, wonderful comfort for 2-4, plus an infant and a dog.

 Set in a picturesque Herefordshire village of black-and-white timber-framed buildings, The Throne is a superb example of Tudor architecture.
 The owners have added a contemporary twist to its renovation, so that it is now a wonderful fusion of old and new.
 The Throne (so-called because King Charles 1 spent the night there once) sleeps up to 9 adults, 5 children, an infant and 2 good dogs.

 Rose Lodge is a contemporary, super-comfortable, and spacious-but-cosy single-storey holiday escape for 2 to 6 (plus an infant).
 It has great walking and wonderful cycle trails through some of the best Wye Valley scenery straight from the front door.
-Up to 2 well-behaved dogs welcome.
+One well-behaved dog welcome.

 An example of Edwardian Arts & Crafts style in the form of a lovely ‘almshouse’ cottage, this beautifully restored holiday escape looks out onto a peaceful rural scene.
 An accessible 40 minutes from the M4, this very comfortable cottage for 2 to 4 (plus an infant) is close to the amenities of the lovely county town of Monmouth.